All articles

 • File a report with law enforcement.

-A successful SIM swap attack can affect many of your accounts, therefore, many areas of your life (bank/card details, tax returns, personal correspondence, etc).
-It’s best to keep some of those areas offline, and whether you avoid or fall victim to such an attack, always educate others, so more people can be aware and alert.
+A successful SIM swap scam can affect many of your accounts and, therefore, many areas of your life (bank/card details, tax returns, personal correspondence, etc.).
+It’s best to keep some of those areas offline, and whether you avoid or fall victim to such an attack, always educate others so more people can be aware and alert.

 Author Andrea Tamas